UHaider/UHaider.github.io/_posts/2018-09-03-Contributing-To-Package-Hub.md

     {:.highlight}

     This will create a request from your branched package to original package.
 The command will ouput a request id remember that.
 The maintainer will either accept or decline the request.

+12. **Step: Status of Request**

+    You can check the status of your submit request using osc.
+You can get the username of the maintainer and his email address using osc commands.
+This could be useful if there is a need to contact the maintainer

+    $ osc request show `<submit_request id>`
+    _Request Hisotry will be printed_
+    $ osc maintainer server:monitoring cacti
+    `<maintainer_username`>
+    $ osc  whois `<maintainer_username>`
+    _Contact information will be printed_